Minutes from the Board are summarised below.

 The Board welcomed Lord Harris to his first meeting as Chair of the Board.

-The Board received a presentation on the initial findings of public research undertaken by the Fundraising Regulator.
+The Board received a presentation on the initial findings of public research we've done.
 The Board agreed that more time should be made for discussion on the findings at the next Board meeting in May when the final report will have been received.
 The Board will consider publication of the findings after that.

 The Board were updated on recruitment to fill current and known vacancies, including Board members, the Head of Casework, and Communications Manager.
 The Board reviewed the current financial position and approved the management accounts.

 The Board discussed in detail the proposed changes to the Levy.
 This followed on from previous discussions at the Finance, Audit and Risk Committee and at the previous Board meeting.
 The Board approved the changes proposed by the Committee.
 It was agreed that in order to allow charities as long as possible to prepare for any changes, an announcement would be made in March.

 A Casework update was presented, giving the latest statistics on the numbers of investigations and complaints and how quickly they are resolved.
 The Board were also updated on the decision about the International Liberty Association that was due to be published shortly.

 The Board noted that from early March the list of charities that have breached the Code in relation to FPS would be made public.